The Rolex GMT-Master

 When it was released, like the majority of Rolex’s output in the 1950s, it was an instant success.
 The combination of the watch’s practicality in the face of the new era of international travel, coupled with the bold aesthetic of the two-tone bezel, propelled the GMT-Master forward as one of the most respected and sought after watches from any manufacture.

 It is a reputation it still holds today.
-Its dual time party piece may have been long since superseded by all manner of electronic wizardry, but the style with which it delivers its information has never been bettered, and it continues to be the inspiration for a countless number of homages from just about every watchmaker on the planet.
+Its dual time party piece may have been long since superseded by all manner of electronic wizardry, but the style with which it delivers its information has never been bettered.
+In fact, it continues to be the inspiration for a countless number of homages from just about every watchmaker on the planet.

-Over its more than 60 years of unbroken production, it has evolved from an indispensible pilot’s companion into a luxury travel watch and discreet status symbol, available in all manner of golden getups and with a range of color schemes to appeal to all.
+Over more than 60 years of unbroken production, it has evolved from an indispensable pilot’s companion into a luxury travel watch and discreet status symbol.
+It is also available in all manner of golden get-ups and with a range of color schemes to appeal to all.

 It remains an emblem of the most successful watch brand of all time, and an obvious first choice for every Rolex collector.

-Below, we’ll look at the GMT-Master in more detail and see how you can take ownership of a piece of horology history.
+Below is our Rolex GMT-Master guide to further detail this innovative timepiece and available options for how you can take ownership of a piece of horology history.

 As is to be expected of a watch with such a long history, and one which has been produced in so many different guises, the price range for a vintage GMT-Master runs the complete gamut from highly attainable to staggeringly expensive.

-Unusually, an all-steel example, again paired with the black surround, costs only slightly more—unlike some of the other professional collection, where a steel case can add a huge premium.
+Unusually, an all-steel example, again paired with the black surround, costs only slightly more.
+This is unlike some of the other professional collection, where a steel case can add a huge premium.